tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 4 8 2 1 3 7 6 5
 ```

-Using [[mergesort]], you first divide the numbers into a left part and a right part:
+Using [[mergesort]], you first divide the numbers into a left part and a right part, where the parts are equal in size (or as close to equal in size as possible):

 ```
         |
   left  |  right
-4 8 2 1 | 3 7 6 5
+4 8 2 1 | 3 7 6 5        split data into equals halves
         |
 ```